ibois-epfl/augmented-carpentry/CONTRIBUTING.md

 We implement a *bus*-like event system based on the [observer pattern](https://sourcemaking.com/design_patterns/observer/cpp/3) and the [tppevent repo](https://github.com/ibois-epfl/eventpp).
 It is not *multi-threaded* but it can be modified as such.
 All the event files are contained in the dir `AIAC/EventSys`.

 #### How to raise events
 The event *bus* is stored in the Application.
-You can raise events from other files in two ways, either *synchronusly*, the event will be fired immediately with:
+You can raise events from other files in two ways, either *synchronously*, the event will be fired immediately with:
 ```c++
 AIAC_EBUS->DispatchEvent(std::make_shared<SmtHappenedEvent>(param))
 ```